Chrysaphius: Life and policies

 Chrysaphius had also been involved in the ecclesiastical disputes of the time, and taking bribes from the various parties he amassed a great fortune.
 He was the godson of the aged Cyrillian abbot Eutyches, whom he hoped to place on the episcopal throne of Constantinople and so increase his own political influence.
 This was prevented by the elevation of Flavian in 447.
 Chrysaphius therefore induced the emperor to require a gift from the new bishop.
 Flavian sent the emperor three loaves of consecrated bread, which Chrysaphius rejected, on the grounds that the emperor demanded gold.
 Flavian refused to supply this on the ground that churchmen should not hand over church property as bribes (Evagrius II.2).
 This made Chrysaphius his enemy, but Pulcheria was still influential and defended Flavian.
 Chrysaphius did arrange for a violent enemy of Flavian's, Dioscorus, to be appointed Patriarch of Alexandria, and arranged for the exile of Pulcheria.

 In 448 the Eutychian dispute arose, Eutyches bribed Chrysaphius.
 Flavian was reluctant to be drawn in, but organised a local council in Constantinople, which condemned Eutyches in 448.
 Chrysaphius, however, was able to use Dioscorus to depose Flavian at the "Robber-synod" (Latrocinium) of Ephesus in August 449.
 He used the soldiers and puppet clerics to prevent any discussion of the issues.
 Flavian died a few days after the closure of the Latrocinium because of the injuries suffered from the mob of Dioscorus' monks, led by the dreaded abbot Barsaumas, "a wild, illiterate Syrian archimandrite".

 The Hunnic problem had not gone away.
 In 449, Chrysaphius, with the approval of Theodosius, suborned Edecon, the chief of Attila's guards, to assassinate him.
 But he later betrayed the plot to Attila, who demanded the head of Chrysaphius.
 Chrysaphius sent an envoy with money, and Attila consented in contemptuous language to forgive him and the emperor provided that he received an annual compensation payment of 700 pounds of gold a year.
-This burden of taxes on an empire already devastated by the ravages of the Huns made the already unpopular favourite deeply hated.
+This burden of taxes on an empire already devastated by the ravages of the Huns made the already unpopular favorite deeply hated.
 Gibbon remarks that the money involved would have more than financed any war against Attila.

-The high-handed behaviour at the Latrocinium also back-fired.
+The high-handed behavior at the Latrocinium also back-fired.
 There was general opposition to the decisions of the council, and Pope Leo I wrote to the emperor and demanded a fresh council.

 It seems that Chrysaphius may have fallen out of favour in the last months of Theodosius' reign.
 He had an enemy in the Isaurian Zeno, Master of Soldiers, who seems to have threatened a revolt in 449.
 See John Ant. fr.
 84 (De ins.), and Priscus, fr.
 5 (De leg.
 Rom.).